tearne/library/python/05_scrollBit/snake/readMe.md

 * Now the project folder is set up, if you open a terminal (by selecting *Terminal* in the menu bar then *New Terminal*) it will set the terminal to be "in" the project folder.
 * Type `ls` in the terminal and press return.
 It should list the files in the project folder.

-## Upload Code
+## Installation
 * Start by wiping the micro:bit memory completely.
 Type the command `uflash` in the terminal and press return.
 This will connect to the micro:bit, erase everything on it, and load a fresh version of the MicroPython interpreter.
 It's like formatting the hard drive and installing an operating system.
-* First, we put three 'helper' bits of code on the micro:bit.
-Type each of the `ufs` commands below intp the terminal and press enter, one after another.
-The files are loaded from the folder you loaded into VSCode.
+* We need to put three 'helper' bits of code on the micro:bit.
+Type each of the `ufs` commands given below into the terminal and press enter, one after another.
+The files will be uploaded from the folder you loaded into VSCode.
   * `ufs put scrollbit.py`.
 This file is a cut down version of the [official scrollbit code](https://github.com/pimoroni/micropython-scrollbit/blob/master/library/scrollbit.source.py), to save space so we can fit more of our own code on.
 Official docs for the full library are [here](https://github.com/pimoroni/micropython-scrollbit).
   * `ufs put medal.py`.
 This file has the code which draws the scrolling the 'medal' image when you win.
+Rowan drew it on graph paper then worked out the pixel numbers.
   * `ufs put operations.py`.
 This contains code to help with things like turning the snake clockwise or anticlockwise, and detecting if the snake has hit the edge.
 * The main program is loaded with with `ufs put main.py`.
 Note that the main program must always be called `main.py` in order to be detected and run.
 * If the micro:bit hasn't automatically started running press the reset button on the back.